laufergall/ML_Speaker_Characteristics/README.md

 # Predictive modeling for speaker characterization

+## Under construction!

+Still TODO:

+- Classification: evaluate on test data
+- regression
+- demo
+- clustering
+- recommender

 ## Overview

-The ability to assess speakers' social and personality-related characteristics automatically is desired in multiple novel systems that aim at offering individualized services.
+The ability to assess speakers' social and personality-related characteristics automatically is desired in multiple human-computer interaction systems systems that aim at offering individualized services.
 Recent developments have led to speech assistants with excellent natural language understanding and synthesis capabilities [1].
 However, the characterization of individuals and their intentions and behavior still needs to be improved in order to achieve even more human-like communications.

+In particular, I am interested in evaluating the performance of speaker characterization over a range of telephone degradations.
+When such systems encounter transmitted instead of clean speech, e.g. in call centers, the speaker characterization accuracy might be impaired by the degradations inserted by communication channels in the speech signal.

-The goal of this project is to automatically characterize users from their speech signals, i.e. recognizing their traits (confidence, friendliness, competence, etc.) by the sound of their voices and manner of speaking.
+The goal of my project is to automatically characterize users from their speech signals, i.e. recognizing their traits (confidence, friendliness, competence, etc.) by the sound of their voices and manner of speaking.
+Predictive models will be then tested with speech degraded through telephone channel impairments to assess their influence on speaker characterization.

 I will be adding my predictive modeling scripts and results to this repository, as a manner of communicating my ideas combining code, data, and visualizations.

 My research profile is outlined [here](http://www.qu.tu-berlin.de/?id=lfernandez) and my publications can also be followed in [ResearchGate](https://www.researchgate.net/profile/Laura_Fernandez_Gallardo).

+This work has been supported by the German Research Foundation ([DFG](http://www.dfg.de/en/), Grant FE 1603/1-1).